Winnie76/Ruby-HTML-Quaranteam-2020/Design/landingPage.md

     Material UI was used to facilitate the design of interface.

+    Google Fonts was used to allow for portfolio customisation for users.

     The purpose of design is to make Quanranteam App look professional and easy to use.